 Ergonomic design and why it matters

 What’s the future of ergonomic design?
 Is more yacht design being tailored to the human form?
 If so, how far could it go?
 How do you balance tailoring to different human forms, if one product will be used by lots of people?
 We look at the lengths designers and makers are going to for ergonomic perfection and the effects it has upon on board lifestyle.

-Caroline White discusses the possibilities with Francesca Muzio, co-founder, FM Architettura D’Interni and Carl Sorenson, founder-CEO, The Nanz Company, John Paul Gregory, Head of Exterior Design, Bentley Motors.
+Caroline White discusses the possibilities with Francesca Muzio, co-founder FM Architettura D’Interni, Carl Sorenson, founder-CEO The Nanz Company, and John Paul Gregory, Head of Exterior Design for Bentley Motors.

 The ten commandments of superyacht design